livekit/livekit-cli/README.md

 See `livekit-cli --help` for a complete list of subcommands.

 ## Set up your project [new]

-livekit-cli introduces the concept of projects, where it could save your connection information including API keys and secrets.

 When a default project is set up, you can omit `url`, `api-key`, and `api-secret` when using the CLI.
 You could also set up multiple projects, and switch the active project used with the `--project` flag.